 Alexander Rice is a member of the class of 2013 at Furman University.
 He completed the Funerary Inscription project on Sextia Psyche as his final assignment in Professor Anne Leen's Intermediate Latin class.
 He is from Herndon, VA., enjoys music a lot and likes to play the cello in his free time.

-Vincent J. Rosivach, former Director of Classical Studies at Fairfield University, is the author of The System of Public Sacrifice in Fourth-Century Athens (Atlanta 1994) and When a Young Man Falls in Love: The Sexual Exploitation of Women in New Comedy (London and New York 1998), as well as more than a hundred articles and reviews on topics ranging from the politics of Athens in the seventh century B.C. to chattel slavery in eighteenth-century New England.
+Vincent J. Rosivach †, Professor of Classics at Fairfield University, is the author of The System of Public Sacrifice in Fourth-Century Athens (Atlanta 1994) and When a Young Man Falls in Love: The Sexual Exploitation of Women in New Comedy (London and New York 1998), as well as more than a hundred articles and reviews on topics ranging from the politics of Athens in the seventh century B.C. to chattel slavery in eighteenth-century New England.

 Beth Severy-Hoven, Associate Professor and Chair of Classics at Macalester College, specializes in Roman history and the history of women in the ancient Mediterranean.
 Author of Augustus and the Family at the Birth of the Roman Empire (Routledge 2003), her recent work involves the wall painting in a house in Pompeii and the roles of women in different dynasties of the Roman Empire.
 She supervises the January in Rome program.